jpcode32/Ender-7-Raspberry-Pi-MainsailOS/README.md

 # Ender-7-Raspberry-Pi-MainsailOS Conversion
-I am creating a tutorial to control an Ender7 3D printer with a pi using mainsailOS, I will try to make this so that anyone even you have never played with linux before can follow it
+I am creating a tutorial to control an Ender7 3D printer with a pi using mainsailOS, I will try to make this so that anyone even if you have never played with linux before can follow it.

-I am using parts I already had leftover and did not buy new parts I am starting with:
+I am using parts I already had.
+I am starting with:
 - Ender 7
 - Pi 3
 - Pi 3 Charger
-- small non-touchscreen so see what the pi is doing
+- small non-touchscreen to see what the pi is doing (you don't need this)
 - 32 gig Micro SD card
 - USB to USB type C cable (pi to ender 7)